-Encryption of data by using a symmetric key and algorithm is sometimes called private key encryption or secret key, which is not to be confused with the private key in an asymmetric key system.
+Encryption of data by using a symmetric key and algorithm is sometimes called private key encryption or secret key, which is different than the private key in an asymmetric key system.
 In a symmetric key system, the cipher key that is used for encrypting data is the same as the cipher key that is used for decryption.

 The encryption and decryption ciphers can be related by a simple transformation on the key, or the encryption key and the decryption key can be identical.
-In the IBM Tape Encryption solution IBM Security Guardium Key Lifecycle Manager, the same encryption key is used for encryption and decryption of the data.
-This key is protected by an asymmetric key algorithm, and it is never available in clear text.
+When you use IBM Security Guardium Key Lifecycle Manager, the same encryption key is used for encryption and decryption of the data.
+However, the key is protected by an asymmetric key algorithm, and it is never available in clear text.